Fire and Smoke Injuries Attorneys

 - Hundreds of positive reviews

 Every year, there are tenants who suffer burn-related injuries due to fires which occur within the home or apartment they live in.
-Unfortunately, these injuries are often quite severe, and may often require, skin grafts, reconstructive surgery and a long period of physical therapy.
-The financial impact of a burn injury can be quite substantial, not to mention the pain and suffering involved.
+Unfortunately, burn injuries are often quite severe, and may often require skin grafts, reconstructive surgery and a long period of physical therapy.
+The financial impact of a burn injury can be quite substantial, not to mention the scarring and pain and suffering involved.

 If you or a loved one have been the victim of a fire or experienced any loss or injury resulting from a fire or explosion, you should be aware of your legal rights.
-The fire may have been the result of negligence on the part of your landlord or other person, such as another tenant in the building, and you may be entitled to receive compensation for your damages.
+The fire may have been the result of negligence on the part of your landlord or of another person, such as a commercial entity or another tenant in the building, and you may be entitled to receive compensation for your damages.

 If you were the victim of a fire, whether as a result of suffering from fire or burn injuries or property damage, which were caused or contributed to by a defective self-closing door device then you may be entitled to recover compensation for the suffering which you have endured.

-Smoke & Carbon Monoxide Detectors: Your landlord has an obligation to provide approved operational smoke and carbon monoxide detecting devices in each apartment.
-The detectors should be clearly audible in each of the rooms of the apartment.
+Your landlord has an obligation to provide approved operational smoke and carbon monoxide detecting devices in each apartment.
+The detectors must be clearly audible in the entire apartment.

-Fire Escape: The Landlord must provide prompt and ready access to a fire-escape from each apartment.
+The Landlord must provide ready access to a fire-escape from each apartment.
 This means that fire escapes cannot be blocked by illegal walls, gates or other objects.